mhaugrud/msumcspy/_sources/SimplePythonData/ValuesandDataTypes.rst

     print('This is a string.')
     print("""And so is this.""")

-So the Python language designers usually chose to surround their strings by single quotes.
-What do you think would happen if the string already contained single quotes?

 When you type a large number, you might be tempted to use commas between groups of three digits, as in ``42,000.1``.
 This is not a legal number in Python, but it does mean something else, which is legal:

 .. activecode:: ch02_8
     :nocanvas: